-HIT includes using technology to store, protect, retrieve, and transfer information electronically within healthcare and community settings.
-Key elements of HIT include:
+HIT uses technology to store, secure, retrieve, and transfer protected health information electronically within

-- Electronic health records for patients, instead of paper records
+Electronic health records (EHR) for patients, instead of paper records

-- Confidential and secure access for consumers to their personal health information online
+Confidential and secure patient health portals for patients to access their personal health

-- Electronic communication between healthcare providers, as well as patients and community caregivers
+Electronic communication between healthcare providers, as well as patients

-- Electronic prescribing of medications and medical tests to help avoid medical errors
+Electronic prescribing and ordering to help avoid medical errors

 Frequently Asked Questions